forseti-security/forseti-security/index.md

           <div class="panel-body">
             <p class="text-primary">Provide correction</p>
             <p>
-              For the most important policies provide enforced correction to ensure the safest settings on GCP resources.
+              For the most important policies, provide enforced correction to ensure the safest settings on GCP resources.
             </p>
             <a class="btn btn-link" href="{{ site.baseurl }}/about/index.html">More</a>
           </div>